 A large number of VOCs were detected in human whole body headspace belonging to a range of compounds classes, including aldehydes, ketones, carboxylic acids, alcohols, and aliphatic and aromatic hydrocarbons.
 Across the 20 participants, we detected a minimum of 797 and maximum of 1140 features, with a mean of 983 features detected in human headspace.
 On average, 326 of these features had a possible match in NIST library.
 In this study, the identity of approximately 13% of features with a NIST match have been confirmed.
-See Table S1 for a breakdown of the number of features detected in the headspace of each participant.
+See Table S2 for a breakdown of the number of features detected in the headspace of each participant.

 Whole body headspace exhibited heterogeneous chemistry across the 20 participants, as detailed in Figure 3, which shows the relative abundance of 43 confirmed VOCs annotated in headspace samples.
+These compounds were selected based on their frequency of detection and availability of analytical standards to validate their identity.
 The majority of these 43 detected compounds were conserved in human whole body headspace, present in all or many of the participants (Table 1), though distinct differences were observed in the relative abundance of the compounds detected.
 Furthermore, the quantity of individual compounds detected varied considerably across participants (Figure 4).